reactive-tech/kubegres/README.md

 new features requested by organisations paying supports as long the new features would benefit the Open Source community.
 We start working on the implementation of new features within 24h of the request from organisations paying supports.
 More details in the [support page](https://www.kubegres.io/support/).

-**Sponsor**

-If you would like to help this project by sponsoring it, we can display your company's logo on this GitHub page and on [https://www.kubegres.io](https://www.kubegres.io).
-More details in the [sponsor page](https://www.kubegres.io/sponsor/).

 **Interesting links**
 * A webinar about Kubegres was hosted by PostgresConf on 25 May 2021.
 [Watch the recorded video.](https://postgresconf.org/conferences/2021_Postgres_Conference_Webinars/program/proposals/creating-a-resilient-postgresql-cluster-with-kubegres)